 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-And I absolutely love them because are versatile, economical (well, apart from the saffron!), perfect for sharing, and if you make them a bit smaller, you can serve them as a terrific Italian appetizer.
+And I love them because they are versatile, economical (well, apart from the saffron!), perfect for sharing, and if you make them a bit smaller, you can serve them as a terrific Italian appetizer.

 List of the ingredients